 Based on the results of the simulation experiment, it was possible to make predictions about the long-term effects of disturbances of variable intensity through selective logging strategies on forest growth.
 Beyond the analysis of forest attributes, such as aboveground biomass and basal area, the model was used to extrapolate the development of the gross primary production gpp of the entire forest stand.
 Statements on the long-term development of the gpp at stand level have not been possible so far, as there have not yet been sufficient measurements.
 We also analyzed the stem number from the commercially exploitable trees harvested with a dbh of over 0.55 m.

 The simulation of forest succession of all three scenarios began on a treeless (empty) area totaling 16 hectares.
 The model works with annual time steps and a total of 1000 years were simulated.
 All calculated forest attribute values were averaged over 1 ha, to minimize variances (Bennett et al. 2013), and in the last 667 years of simulation, to obtain values for the mean forest attributes.
 Calculations for years 1-333 were excluded from further analyses based on the assumption that forest succession must be balanced after 333 years in a equilibrium state.
 Standard deviations were given to measure the deviation from the average forest attributes and to interpret the stability of the ecosystem (Leyer and Wesche, 2007).
 The single logging event took place after the 500th simulation time step.
 This was then assigned to the observed logging event in the year 1986.
-Following the approach of the 5th IPCC assessment report (IPCC 2014), we aimed to compared the simulation results up to the end of the 21st century.
+Following the approach of the 5th IPCC assessment report (IPCC 2014), we aimed to compare the simulation results up to the end of the 21st century.

 3. Results